Delta Delta Chapter of Sigma Chi Fraternity

 Delta Delta Chapter

-The Delta Delta Chapter of Sigma Chi at Purdue University is one of the campuses larger fraternities with an average of 105 members, comprised of 75 – 80 active members and 25- 30 pledge members.
-The Chapter House capacity is 63 – 67.
+The Delta Delta Chapter of Sigma Chi at Purdue University is an average-sized fraternity on campus, with 98 active members, comprised of 20-30 brothers in each pledge class.
+The Chapter House capacity is around 65-70.